What is Shin Splints?

 Patients will usually experience a gradual decrease in pain over a period of around 10 weeks following treatment.

-It is characterized by pain in two areas:
+Medial tibial stress syndrome is characterised by pain in two areas:

 In and around the tibia (shin bone) along the inside and front edges of the lower leg.
 This involves the tibialis anterior muscle which lifts and lowers the foot.